 Wounds heal properly when there is strong blood flow to and from the wound site; therefore, a non-healing wound can be a sign of poor circulation or an underlying vascular disease.
-If you have a wound that just won’t heal, you should consider seeing a board-certified vascular doctor at USA Vascular Centers to determine the cause of the problem.
+If you have a wound that just won’t heal, you should consider seeing a trusted vascular doctor at USA Vascular Centers to determine the cause of the problem.

 What is a Non-Healing Wound?